 Figure 13.1.
-The first view you will have of the cubetool GUI
+The first view you will have of the cube tool GUI

-And the first thing you will want to do is zoom-to-fit-window on the cube image, and resize the whole GUI so all the information boxes will fit the information in them.
+The CSAT will appear within the Editor HIPE view.
+We recommend you maximise the view or take it out of the main HIPE window (see the Views section in the HIPE chapter for details: Section 2.7.1).
+You may then want to zoom-to-fit-window on the cube image, and resize the whole GUI so all the information boxes fit the information in them.

-Note that the cubetool is still under construction, so some of the menu item etc. names will different from what written or shown here.
+Note that the CSAT is still under construction, so some features may be different from what is written or shown here.

-If your spectrum displays with odd ranges, it is possible that a previous adjusting to plot properties (e.g. of PlotXY) that you did is still in effect.
-Try selecting the spectrum plot's Properties and select Autorange#First Layer#Both Axes.
+If your spectrum displays with odd ranges, it is possible that previous plot settings are still in effect.
+Try selecting the spectrum plot's Properties and choose Auto range $\rightarrow$ First Layer $\rightarrow$ Both Axes.